cpmsmith/minimal-forecast-widget/readme.md

 ![Screenshot of widget](screenshot.png)

 ##Setup
-This widget requires an API key from the [Forecast.io API][api].
-Before you use this widget, open `minimal-forecast.coffee`, and change the variable `apiKey` to the key you got from Forecast.io
+This widget requires an API key from the [Dark Sky API][api].
+Before you use this widget, open `minimal-forecast.coffee`, and change the variable `apiKey` to the key you got from Dark Sky.

 ##Configuration
 There are four configuration variables at the top: